f5devcentral/ai-stepbystep-lab/docs/class1/module3/lab3.rst

             Category: Coding
             Deescription: If the chat message indicates a need to code or asks for help with computer languages and scripting languages like iRules, JSON or node.js, assign this category.

     #.
-Click the **Add Option** button, select the **Allow Multiple Classes To Be True** option, and then click the toggle to enable it.
-    #.
 Click the **Add Option** button, select the **When No Clear Match** option, then select the **Output on Extra, 'Other' Branch** in the drop down list.
     #.
 Click the **Add Option** button, select the **System Prompt Template** option, then paste the system prompt below:

         .. code-block:: console

-            Please classify the text provided by the user into one of the following categories: {categories}, and use the provided formatting instructions below: If they explicitly ask for coding help, do not fail and classify the message as 'Coding'.
-If they explicitly ask for reasoning help, do not fail and classify the message as 'Reasoning'.
-Otherwise, send the {{ $json.chatInput }} on to the next agent.
+            Please classify the text provided by the user into one of the following categories, and use the provided formatting instructions below.
+Don't explain, and only output the json.

+            Categories:

+            REASONING: Tasks requiring logical analysis, problem-solving, decision-making, or explanations that do not involve writing or modifying code.
+This includes answering questions, providing advice, analyzing situations, explaining concepts, solving math problems, making comparisons, planning strategies, and general knowledge queries.

+            Examples: "What's the best way to approach learning a new language?", "Explain the differences between socialism and capitalism", "I have $5000 to invest.
+Should I put it in stocks or bonds?", "How can I improve my time management skills?"

+            CODING: Tasks that involve writing, debugging, modifying, reviewing, or generating source code in any programming language.
+This includes creating functions, scripts, or applications, fixing bugs, refactoring code, implementing APIs, database queries, configuration files, regex patterns, and any request where the expected output is executable or structured code.

+            Examples: "Write a Python function that calculates the Fibonacci sequence", "Debug this JavaScript code", "Create a SQL query to find all users who registered last month", "Generate a regex pattern to validate email addresses"

+            Classification rule: If the user asks to "explain how code/algorithm works" without requesting code output, classify as REASONING.
+If they ask to "write", "create", "implement", or "generate" code, classify as CODING.

 #.
 Next we'll tackle the classifier's settings.
 Click the **settings** tab, toggle **Retry on Fail** to enabled, then click **Back to canvas**